iFraan/mrivals/readme.md

 ## Instalation

-> This module uses `curl` to fetch data
+> This module uses `flaresolverr` to fetch data
-> I assume every OS should have it but worth mentioning it anyhow...
+> You need to have an `flaresolverr` instance to use this library, using the default docker image is fine.

 ### To install use:

 ```shell
 npm i mrivals
 ```

+### Set enviroments variables

+> This programs defaults this env to http://localhost:8191

+You have to set the `FLARESOLVERR_URL` enviroment variable to the url of your `flaresolverr` instance.

+Also you can pass it as an options of `API.fetchUser`

 ## Usage